 - 95 tobacco, fruits (e.g. apple, pear, citrus).
 The N fertilizers use rate for each major crop types (except other crops) was intermittently reported in the Cost-benefit Report of the National Agricultural Products (CBR) covering the period of 2004-2018 (Table 1) (CBR data can be obtained from: https://data.cnki.net/trade/Yearbook/Single/N2021120200?zcode=Z009).
 The CBR data provides officially released fertilizers use information summarized from thousands of samples collected in each province in China.
 First, we created an empty table to record the N fertilizer use rate for each province with all the 10 types - 100 included.
 Second, the N use rate of the table was allocated using data obtained from CBR when available.
 Third, if a crop type was never planted in the province, the N use rate was set to 0.
-Fourth, we checked and gap-filled tBoth temporal and spatial gap-filling approaches were implemented for the period of 2004-2018.
-Temporal gap-filling was applied in province with N fertilizers use rates intermittently reported in few specific years.
-To do so, the missing N fertilizers use rates in the province.
-For crop type with N use rate intermittently reported, we-were linearly interpolated the rate using the two nearest data reported - 105 before and after the year (see equation 2).
-Spatial gap-filling was applied in province with While for crop type been planted in the province but its N fertilizer use were never reported for the crop type(s), in which two fertilizers use scenarios were considered.
-For the first scenario, we assumed that the N fertilizers use rate of the crop in the province was the same as the average rate at national level (see equation 3).
+Fourth, we checked and gap-filled the missing N fertilizers use rates in the province.
+For crop type with N use rate intermittently reported, we linearly interpolated the rate using the two nearest data reported before and after the year (see equation 2).
+While for crop type been planted in the province but its N fertilizer use were never reported, two fertilizers use scenarios were considered.
+For the first scenario, we assumed that the N - 105 fertilizers use rate of the crop in the province was the same as the average rate at national level (see equation 3).
 While for the second scenario, we assumed that the N fertilizers use rate of the crop in the province was the average of the rates adopted in nearby provinces (see equation 4).